michaelkoss/stackedits/Agile Estimation and Planning.md

 3. Calculate `velocity` (`values`/`cycle`) for the team

 Velocity
-: how much work is getting done per
+: how much work is getting done per `cycle`

 ## Planning
 1. What is the most important functionality we can fit into this `cycle`